-- You must have dot leaders between the end of a heading and its page number. - Wording of headings on the table of contents must reflect wording of headings within the text precisely. - Each new sub-level heading must be indented to distinguish it from the previous sub-level (See Section 3.2.)

-• The title page, signature page, dedication page, and table of contents are not listed in the table of contents.
-However, with the exception of the title page these pages must be numbered consecutively with lower case Roman numerals.
+- You must have dot leaders between the end of a heading and its page number. - Wording of headings on the table of contents must reflect wording of headings within the text precisely. - Each new sub-level heading must be indented to distinguish it from the previous sub-level (See Section 3.2.) - The title page, signature page, dedication page, and table of contents are not listed in the table of contents.
+However, with the exception of the title page these pages must

-TABLE OF CONTENTS Acknowledgements iii Abstract List of Tables vi List of Figures..... vii List of Abbreviations..... viii Preface Chapter 1: Introduction Historical Backgrounds Cultural Backgrounds Chapter 2: Methods 11 Mail Survey California Hawaii 26 Phone Survey 32 California 33 Hawaii 41 Chapter 3 : Results 50 Geographic Demographics 54 Interviewer Biases 81 Chapter 4 : Conclusion 100 Appendix A : Survey 124 Appendix B: Interview Transcripts 142 References v
+TABLE OF CONTENTS

+Acknowledgements iii

+Abstract iv

+List of Tables vi

+List of Figures vii

+List of Abbreviations viii

+Preface ix

+Chapter 1 : Introduction 1

+Historical Backgrounds 2

+Cultural Backgrounds 5

+Chapter 2 : Methods 11

+Mail Survey 13

+California 15

+Hawaii 26

+Phone Survey 32

+California 33

+Hawaii 41

+Chapter 3 : Results 50

+Geographic Demographics 54

+Interviewer Biases 81

+Chapter 4 : Conclusion 100

+Appendix A : Survey 124

+Appendix B : Interview Transcripts 142

+References 163

+v